Skip to main content

 • src/db/schema.ts for the table layout

-• src/db/models.ts for relations and decorators
+• src/db/models.ts for models and relations

-• src/db/database.ts for the adapter and Database bootstrap
+• src/db/index.ts for createPlatformAdapter(...) and Database

-• src/screens/*.tsx for the current React usage pattern
+• src/screens/*.tsx for current React usage

 What the React style looks like today

-• reactive reads use withObservables-friendly query patterns
+• reactive reads use hooks

 Use it as a comparison target